nikitaeverywhere/ethereum-delegated-tx-service/readme.md

 Elegant Ethereum delegated transactions implementation.

-Primarily, delegated transactions, or meta transactions allow users to pay fee in tokens instead of Ether, making crypto user experience great again.
+Primarily, delegated transactions, or meta transactions allow users to pay fees in tokens instead of Ether, making the crypto user experience great again.
 This back end is shipped with [configurable widget](https://github.com/ZitRos/ethereum-delegated-tx-widget), which can be used for any token or smart contract supporting doing-something-via-signature.

 + Allows users to pay fee in tokens instead of Ether, making crypto UX great again
 + Universal back end **for any Ethereum contract implementation**